Why Your Brand Videos Are Being Ignored (And How to Make Brand Videos More Engaging)

 It sounds like this: “Hi, we are Company Name.
 We have been in business since this year.
 We specialize in this service.
 Our team is dedicated to this abstract promise.
 Contact us today.”

-Every word of that is true.
-None of it is interesting.
+Every word of that script rings true.
+However, none of it creates interest.

 The viewer does not know why they should care yet.
 You have not given them a reason.
 You started with your context before you earned the right to share it.